 [A]s to the immutability of social attitudes and discriminatory actions towards the blind, we know from intimate experience that the sighted public wishes well for the blind and that its misconceptions are rather the result of innocence and superstition than of deliberate cruelty and malice aforethought.
 It is not the education of the sighted only which is needed to establish the right of the blind to equality and integration.
 Just as necessary is the education of the blind themselves.
 For the process of their rehabilitation ... is complete only when they have driven the last vestige of the public stereotype of the blind from their own minds.
 In this sense, and to this extent only, is it true that the blind person must "adjust" to his handicap and to society.
 His adjustment need not—indeed must not—mean his submission to all prevailing social norms and values.
 His goal is not conformity but autonomy: not acquiescence, but self-determination and self control. — Dr. Jacobus tenBroek

-Review text and audio highlights from previous Jacobus tenBroek Law Symposia on the past symposia page.
+Review highlights from previous Jacobus tenBroek Law Symposia on the past symposia page.

 Additional details will be posted online as they become available.
 For more information, please contact Lou Ann Blake at 410-659-9314, extension 2221, or [email protected], or Stacie Dubnow at 410-659-9314, extension 2442, or [email protected]rg.